 We use a range of shaft options across the paddle collection, from the lightest, most exotic TEXCARBON to the cheapest and heaviest FG (Fiberglass).

-TEXCARBON – New for 2019, produced with a combination of exotic materials such as Texalium and carbon fibers, our proprietary TEXCARBON construction offers lightest and highest performance shafts available in today’s market.
+TEXCARBON 100 – Introduced in 2019 and produced with a combination of exotic materials such as Texalium and carbon fibers, our proprietary TEXCARBON construction offers lightest and highest performance shafts available in today’s market.
 These shafts have a textured finish.
-Made in the USA.
 Available on Hydro and Surge paddles.

 REFLEX 100 – Made with 100% carbon to offer excellent flex characteristics and low weight.
 The high carbon content makes these shafts stiffer than the lower carbon content options and therefore most suited to heavier paddlers and racers.
 These shafts have a smooth finish.
 Available on Hydro 3-piece and Hydro REFLEX paddles.